 I dared to read another one.
 And another.
 And, sure, there were a few mixed in there that really weren’t worth reading.
 But for the most part, when I picked books on topics that interested me, they kept me riveted.
 I also started highlighting – even though I’m Type A and I’ve always hated to mark up my books – because it helps me stay more focused when I’m reading.

 Naturally, a lot of the books that piled up on my shelves happened to be about relationships.
-I was determined to avoid Mr. Wrong, learn from my mistakes and others’, and date wisely.
+I was determined to date wisely, avoid Mr. Wrong, and learn from my mistakes and others’.
 Some of these books had been circulating for years, and I kicked myself for not reading them earlier.